Getting paid from Meta as a creator in Ghana

 How does Meta pay creators?

-There are other methods that may be available depending on your account and region, like subscriptions or paid partnerships, but access varies.
+Other methods may be available depending on your account and region, such as subscriptions or paid partnerships, but access varies.
 Either way, you’ll set everything up in Meta’s Monetisation Manager, which is where you confirm eligibility, agree to policies, verify your identity and add payout details.

 If you try to funnel those earnings straight into a GHS account, you’ll likely face some challenges.
 I’ll be discussing those next.